Hawkins03/NonogramSolver/README.md

 algorithm wise, now I'm just working on optimizing storage requirements.

-In terms of a sense of how long this takes in total, here's a full flowchart of the program:
+In terms of a sense of how long this takes in total, here's a full flowchart of the program: (note, this is mainly for time calculation purposes)
 ![](Solver-flowchart.png)